nansencenter/docker-nansat-base/README.md

 # docker-nansat-base

-Docker image containing the dependencies for Nansat
+Docker image containing the dependencies for Nansat installed in an [Anaconda](https://www.anaconda.com/) environment.

 ## Usage